 Take the Kaiserlift into the mountains

 The Kaiserlift, one of the last one-seater chair lifts in Tyrol, takes you to 1,200 metres above sea level from where you have panoramic views of the mountains and valleys that surround Kufstein, Austria.
-This is also the starting point of various hiking trails.
+This is also the starting point for various hikes – definitely one of the top things to do in Kufstein if your time allows it.

 Where to stay in Kufstein